|Biology of Spirochetes|

 iii) Identification of virulence factors in Leptospira

 The main objective of the unit is the study of virulence factors in pathogenic strains of Leptospira and the identification of vaccine candidates.
-We have demonstrated gene transfer for pathogenic strains of Leptospira using transposition of a transposon of eukaryotic origin.
-One of the first transposon mutants characterized was a mutant with an insertion into a putative gene encoding an OmpA-domain containing protein.
-Our preliminary results show that this mutant is avirulent in guinea pigs, whereas the wild-type and the complemented strains are virulent.
-We are currently testing other genes that could be involved in one or several steps of the infectious process.
+Recently, we have demonstrated gene transfer for pathogenic strains of Leptospira using transposition of a transposon of eukaryotic origin.
+One of the first transposon mutants characterized was a mutant with an insertion into a putative gene encoding a OmpA-domain containing protein.
+The resulting mutant did not express Loa22 and was attenuated in virulence in the guinea pig and hamster models of leptospirosis, whereas the genetically complemented strain was restored in Loa22 expression and virulence.
+In addition, our results show that Loa22 was expressed during host infection and exposed on the cell surface.
+Loa22 is, to our knowledge, the first genetically defined virulence factor in Leptospira species.

 iv) Diagnosis and epidemiology of Leptospira and Borrelia